 The total size of all uploaded files included in the page limit may not exceed the equivalent of 50 pages when printed by HRSA.
-The page limit includes the abstract, project narrative, and budget narrative, as required in the Application Guide and this NOFO.
-Attachments do not count in the page limit.
+The page limit includes the abstract, project and budget narratives, attachments, and letters of commitment and support required in the Application Guide and this NOFO.
+Hyperlinks are not allowed and will not be accessed or reviewed by the ORC reviewers.
 Standard OMB-approved forms that are included in the workspace application package do not count in the page limit.
+Please note: If you use an OMB-approved form that is not included in the workspace application package for HRSA-21-067, it may count against the page limit.
+Therefore, we strongly recommend you only use Grants.gov workspace forms associated with this NOFO to avoid exceeding the page limit.
 Indirect Cost Rate Agreement and proof of non-profit status (if applicable) do not count in the page limit.
-We strongly urge you to take appropriate measures to ensure your application does not exceed the specified page limit.
+It is therefore important to take appropriate measures to ensure your application does not exceed the specified page limit.

-Applications must be complete, within the specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline to be considered under this notice.
+Applications must be complete, within the specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline.